Heinkel He 112 operational service: Condor Legion

 While sitting at Almorox due to a mechanical problem in his He 45C, Oberleutnant Wilhelm Balthasar heard that a Republican armored train was approaching and talked himself into the cockpit of the V6 by insisting he was a Heinkel test pilot.
 After teaching himself to fly the plane and managing to get into the air, he found the train parked at the station in Seseña and attacked it.
 On his third pass, one of the 20 mm shells punctured the ammunition car and the entire train exploded.
 Then on the way back to Almorox he came across an armored car and set it on fire.

 His exploit in the V6 made him famous, and Balthasar found himself in command of the newly formed combat group with the V6 and three He 45C recon planes.
 Over the next few months, the V6 was flown by a number of pilots, and on 6 July Unteroffizier Max Schulze knocked out an additional number of armored cars.
 On 19 July Schulze was once again flying the V6 when the engine seized during landing.
-Schultze walked away from the resulting pancake landing, but the plane broke her back and was a write-off.
+Schultze walked away from the resulting pancake landing, but the plane was heavily damaged and was a written off.

 V8 and V9 were then sent to Spain in the spring of 1938.
 The V8 was the earlier A series model with the larger DB600Aa engine, but it was only in Spain until July when it crashed.
 V9 was the B series platform and armed with twin 20 mm cannons.
-Like the V6 it was then used primarily as a ground attack plane, but it was also flown by a number of experienced Spanish pilots before being returned to Heinkel and becoming the show plane.
+Like the V6, it was then used primarily as a ground attack plane, but it was also flown by a number of experienced Spanish pilots before being returned to Heinkel and becoming the show plane.